Six operations on dg enhancements of derived categories of sheaves: Abstract

 \section{Abstract}

-We lift Grothendieck's six functor formalism for derived categories of sheaves on ringed spaces over a field to differential graded enhancements.
+We lift Grothendieck--Verdier--Spaltenstein's six functor formalism for derived categories of sheaves on ringed spaces over a field to differential graded enhancements.
 Our main tools come from enriched model category theory.